Improve Opt-in Rates With Solo Ads to Make Money Online

-There are three commonly asked questions when people talk about optimizing their opt-in lists for solo ads.
+There are three commonly asked questions when people talk about improving opt-in rates to email lists for solo ads.

-A rule of thumb is that for every 100 visitors to your site you should get no less than 5 people opting in with you.
+A rule of thumb is that for every 100 visitors to your site, you should get no less than 5 people opting in with you.
 If your conversion rate is less than 5% you will need to employ strategies to increase that amount.
-In utilizing the strategies I will discuss in this chapter, I have consistently converted 15 to 20% of the visitors, to my site, into my opt-in list using high quality solo ads.
-With these techniques you’ll be able to do the same.
+In utilizing the strategies I will discuss in this article, I have consistently converted 15 to 20% of the visitors, to my site, into my opt-in list using high-quality solo ads.
+With these techniques, you’ll be able to do the same.

 How To Write A Persuasive Offer